djvill/using-praat-for-linguistic-research/README.md

 # Using Praat for Linguistic Research

-This is the official Github page for the Open Educational Resource 'Using Praat for Linguistic Research', written by Will Styler.
+This is Dan Villarreal's fork of [Will Styler's GitHub repo](https://github.com/stylerw/usingpraat) for his fabulous Open Educational Resource 'Using Praat for Linguistic Research'.
+Dan can take very little credit for what's in here---check out Will's repo!

 ## About the document